- Ivan Cuesta-Fernandez

 - Research Interests

-In this project I interrogate the political geographies of electrification in the peripheries of African states.
-In so doing, I intend to understand the political processes ('the politics of the kilowatts') that shape nascent sub-national regimes of electricity, as well as the poltical linkages between centre and periphery that coalesce over time and structure such regimes.
-In particular, I explore three processes: the politics of access, the politics of provision, and the attendant mediations performed by sub-national distribution utilities.
-To do so, I look at the cases of northern Ghana and southeastern Tanzania since the early 1990s and 2000s, respectively.
+In this project I interrogate the political geographies of electrification in the peripheries of African democracies.
+My aim is to understand the political processes ('the politics of the kilowatts') that shape nascent sub-national regimes of electricity, as well as the political linkages between centre and periphery that structure and are structured by those regimes.
+In particular, I explore three intertwinning processes: the politics of access, the politics of provision, and the attendant mediations performed by sub-national distribution utilities.
+To do so, I look at the cases of northern Ghana and southeastern Tanzania starting from the early 1990s and 2000s, respectively.

-The project kicked off in September 2012 and is set to be completed by late 2017.
-Fieldwork was carried out in Ghana in 2013, and in Tanzania in 2014.
+My research kicked off in September 2012 and the attendant PhD thesis was submitted in October 2017.
+I carried out fieldwork in Ghana in 2013, and in Tanzania in 2014 and 2015.

 Prof. Dr. Paul Nugent